Robert Nicholls (professor)

-Robert Nicholls is currently the Director of the Tyndall Centre for Climate Change Research and a professor of climate adaptation at the University of East Anglia in Norwich, United Kingdom.
+Robert Nicholls is a part-time Professor of Climate Adaptation at the University of East Anglia in Norwich, United Kingdom, and a part-time Professor of Coastal Engineering at the University of Southampton.
+His research looks at coastal problems and their solution, with a strong focus on sea-level rise, coastal erosion and flooding, and how society can adapt to these changes.

+He is also the former Director of the Tyndall Centre for Climate Change Research.

 Career

-Nicholls is the Director of the Tyndall Centre for Climate Change Research and a professor of climate adaptation at the University of East Anglia in Norwich, United Kingdom.
-Prior to this, he was professor of coastal engineering at the University of Southampton from 2004 to 2019.
-He was professor at the Flood Hazard Research Centre at Middlesex University from 2000 to 2003 and held positions as a reader and senior lecturer at the same university from 1996 to 2000.
+Nicholls was the Director of the Tyndall Centre for Climate Change Research from 2019 to 2024.
+Prior to this and his roles at the University of East Anglia and the University of Southampton, he was professor at the Flood Hazard Research Centre at Middlesex University from 2000 to 2003 and held positions as a reader and senior lecturer at the same university from 1996 to 2000.
 He was a research fellow at the Laboratory for Coastal Research, University of Maryland in the United States from 1990 to 1994 and was a research fellow at the Institute of Marine Studies, University of Plymouth from 1987 to 1990.

-He was educated at the University of Southampton where he was awarded a PhD in coastal engineering in 1985 analysing coastal erosion in and around Hurst Spit on the south coast of England”.
+He was educated at the University of Southampton, where he was awarded a PhD in coastal engineering in 1985 analysing coastal erosion in and around Hurst Spit on the south coast of England”.